-According to the FAO, in 2005 delicious Italian artichokes accounted for more than 30% of worldwide production, followed by their Spanish cousins.
-A wide range of varieties are grown throughout the land, the most well-known being: romanesco, campagnano, spinoso sardo, and Tuscan and Catanian violetto.
+According to FAO data, in 2005 the delicious Italian artichokes represented more than 30% of global production, followed by their Spanish cousins.
+Many varieties are grown on the peninsula, the most famous are: Romanesco, Campagnano, Sardinian spiny, Tuscan violet and Catania.

 It is no mystery that artichokes and Italians have always been in excellent harmony, given that the ancient Etruscans already cultivated them and that the Romans enhanced their properties by elaborating recipes with honey and vinegar.
 In the province of the capital, recipes such as "Roman style " and, equally well known, "to the Giudia".

 The merit of this link between the vegetable and the Italian people is probably to be found in the different possible uses and contained properties.
 In fact, despite being low in calories, they boast large quantities of calcium, phosphorus, magnesium, iron and potassium.